rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -FormatterFunc
-Change the context formatter to this
+Change the context formatter for this
-See more about it in Format-PowershaiContext
+See more about in Format-PowershaiContext

 ```yml
 Parameter Set: (All)